elixir-no-nels/nels-docs/docs/about.md

 NeLS is accessible to all Norwegian researchers and international research collaborators of their projects.

 #### What type of data can be stored in NeLS?
-NeLS is for storage of non-sensitive data Life science data.
+NeLS is for storage of non-sensitive Life science data.

 Sensitive data must be stored using other platforms that allows collection, storage and analysis of sensitive research data in a secure environment, such as [TSD](https://www.uio.no/english/services/it/research/sensitive-data/index.html) or the [HUNT Cloud](https://www.ntnu.edu/mh/huntcloud)"